Clovis city council repeals some COVID-19 emergency orders, asks Newsom to allow businesses to reopen

 The move may sound like a green light to reopen, but the city is still under state and county stay at home orders.

 “It’s been really confusing because it seems a little bit unclear,” said The Foundry owner Karen Chisum.
-With no clear path to reopen, Clovis businesses are making do with what they can do.
-For the Foundry, it’s online orders and curb-side pick up.
+With no clear path to reopening, Clovis businesses are making do with what they can do.
+For the Foundry, it’s online orders and curbside pickup.

 >> CLICK HERE FOR CONTINUING CORONAVIRUS COVERAGE